YomikoR/VapourSynth-ICCConvert/README.md

 `display_icc` is the path to the ICC profile for your monitor.

+`soft_proofing` is the flag for soft proofing.
+Default on.
+Disable to apply simple conversion, otherwise it further takes a backward step for the proofing.
+[Here](https://sourceforge.net/p/lcms/mailman/message/36783703/) is a brief introduction about how Little CMS handles it.

 `simulation_intent` and `display_intent` are corresponding to the ICC rendering intents for simulation and for display, respectively, see [this link](https://helpx.adobe.com/photoshop-elements/kb/color-management-settings-best-print.html#main-pars_header_1).
 Possible options are
  - "perceptual" for Perceptual (default for display)
  - "saturation" for Saturation
  - "relative"   for Relative Colorimetric (default for simulation)
  - "absolute"   for Absolute Colorimetric

+If not in soft proofing mode, only `simulation_intent` will be taken.

 `gamut_warning` is the flag for out-of-gamut warning.
+Default off.

+`black_point_compensation` is the flag for what it tells.
 Default off.

 ```python
 iccc.ICCPlayback(clip, display_icc, playback_csp='709', intent='perceptual')